tnebooks/12th-biology/content.en/botany/principles-and-processes-of-biotechnology/_index.md

 **Existing Technology**

-**Figure 4.28:** Algal Biofuel **Biological hydrogen production by algae** The biological hydrogen production with algae is a method of photo biological water splitting.
+![The biological hydrogen production with algae is a method of photo biological water splitting.
 In normal photosynthesis the alga, _Chlamydomonas reinhardtii_ releases oxygen.
-When it is deprived of sulfur, it switches to the production of hydrogen during photosynthesis and the electrons are transported to ferredoxins. \[Fe\]-hydrogenase enzymes combine them into the production of hydrogen gas.
+When it is deprived of sulfur, it switches to the production of hydrogen during photosynthesis and the electrons are transported to ferredoxins. \[Fe\]-hydrogenase enzymes combine them into the production of hydrogen gas.]( "")

 2H2O